exasol/extension-manager/doc/design/design.md

 ## Installation and Metadata

 Extensions don't store their own metadata.
-Instead they read information about existing adapter scripts, connection definitions and virtual schemas from Exasol's metadata tables.
+Instead they read information about existing adapter scripts, connection definitions and virtual schemas from the Exasol database itself.
+In most cases this is implemented by querying Exasols metadata tables.
+Holwever, for example for reading back the credentials,that are stored in a connection, we use a temporary UDF that reads back the secret value.

 ### Installation Process of a Document Virtual Schema

 This is an example process how a document virtual schema is installed.

-* Check if the `extension-manager-interface` implemented by the extension is supported.
+* Check if the version of the `extension-manager-interface` implemented by the extension is supported.
 * Check if required files exist in BucketFs with the expected version and file size.
   * If not all files are available, the installation fails.
 * Check if an `ADAPTER SCRIPT` exists for the required VS Jar.